Touch Down 2 Cause Hell

 Touch Down 2 Cause Hell is the sixth studio album by American rapper Boosie Badazz.
-The album was released on May 26, 2015, by Trill Entertainment, Bad Azz Entertainment, and Atlantic Records.
+The album was released on May 26, 2015, by Trill Entertainment and Atlantic Records.

 Background

 In April 2014, Boosie Badazz announced his sixth studio album would be titled Touchdown 2 Cause Hell and would be released on July 15, 2014.
 In May 2014, Badazz explained the album title to HotNewHipHop, saying:

 It means 'I'm back, and I'm better than ever.
 When you cause hell everybody know about it, and everybody know what's up with Boosie...
 I'm finna open up everybody's eyes.
 Even the people's eyes who was closed, who was doubtin' me.
 I'm finna touch down, cause hell, and just take over the rap game, period.

 Singles

 "Like a Man" featuring Rich Homie Quan, was released as the album's second single on November 17, 2014.
 "Retaliation" was released as the album's third single on May 4, 2015.
 Both were mixed by Cameron Cartee.